-Indicator 17 Employment land evailable by time (Core) Employment land available by type.
+Indicator 17 (Core) Employment land available by type.

 To quantify employment land available on sites within Oxford and assess the amount/proportion of land on key protected employment sites, employment allocations, mixed-use development sites and planning permissions granted on other sites.
 It is important to provide diversity in terms of the size of the sites available to accommodate a range of types of employment uses in sustainable locations.